basett1/OPENCORE-EFI-MSI-H270-GC-TITAN-RIDGE/README.md

 ![descrizione](./Infos/pc.png)

-# The Motherboard don't have anythings related to Thunderbolt 3 but with our group we make it works :sunglasses:
+# The Motherboard don't have anythings related to Thunderbolt 3 but with our group we make it works :sunglasses: Just hotplug is WIP

 ### Computer Spec: